According to the research in 2018, Content Marketing Institute discovered:

 You and I both know how valuable newsletters are in business.

-According to statistics, email is 40x more effective for getting new customers compared to Facebook and Twitter combined.
+According to statistics, email is 40x more effective for getting new customers than Facebook and Twitter combined.

 Emails are also the highest ROI-generating channel for marketers — for every $1 spent, email marketing gives you $44 in return.

-So after someone has read your content and grown interest in your brand, go ahead and email them your latest updates.
+So after someone has read your content and grown interested in your brand, go ahead and email them your latest updates.